 A reference with the full list of HTTP status codes is provided by W3C.

-Create an SSL certificate.
-For testing use a self-signed certificate and for a production app buy one from Digicert.
-Configure the web server to serve traffic over SSL.
-You'll need SSL for serving only HTTPS traffic and preventing security issues that occur with unencrypted user input.
+Create an SSL certificate via Let's Encrypt.
+You will need SSL for serving HTTPS traffic and preventing myriad security issues that occur with unencrypted user input.

 Once you set up the WSGI server you'll need to configure the web server as a pass through for dynamic content.